xaxxon/xl/include/xl/log/README.md

 If enabled, the log object will mirror its state to a file.
 Any programatic changes will be reflected in this file.

-If the status file is edited 'by hand' then the changes will be picked up and used - either immediately if the program is still running or the next time the program begins.
+If the status file is edited then the changes will be picked up and used - either immediately if the program is still running or the next time the program begins.

 *Note*: there is currently no locking on this file, so there may be issues when multiple things try to change it at once.